chinchalinchin/being-and-death/01_death.md

 If we now toy with the likely hypothesis that Death is a form of ontological negation, we may wonder why negation is only apparent in one of proposed relations.
 Upon reflection, it should be clear these two, `Being-before-Death` and `Being-near-Death`, are relations whose form is time and space, therefore their relation is one of subjectivity, whereas the last is the subjective relation itself, that is to say, how Death stands in relation our Being itself, i.e. as its negation.
 As such, we may rephrase to draw out a negation from the subjective relations embodied in the first two concepts, but the last term must necessarily contain a negative.

 In other words, we may redefine the first two relations as `Being-not-present-with-Death` and `Being-not-far-from-Death`, respectively.
 In doing so, we will have gained nothing, except to make apparent the subjective nature of time and space.
 But the last term, `Being-as-not-Death`, is not amenable to any such transformation if it is to retain its sense, the sense in which we mean _my_ Being is mutually exclusive with that of _my_ Death.
 We may say `Being-not-in-Death`, in which case the negation has only been rearranged, or we may say `Being-without-Death`, having only subsumed the negation into the `out`, which in itself negates the `with`.
 After a few such bouts of semantic gymnastics, the futility of the endeavor becomes apparent.
 At every turn, the "_essence_" of Death cannot be escaped.
-There is no way to traverse the boundary between Being and Death without the operation of negation acting as the gatekeeper.
+There is no way to traverse the boundary between Being and Death through language and representation without the operation of negation acting as the gatekeeper.

 Perhaps the reader may at this point wonder why we play [language games](#language-games), whether this method of discourse has any merit as it relates to the inquiry of truth.
 Terms such as `Being-before-Death` and `Being-as-not-Death` are by no means a rigorous foundation on which to build an analytical calculus.
 They do, however, in **Heideggerian** fashion, force the mind to confront how it, insofar that it is is a Being, relates to Death.
 If one abandons the pretense of sense and admits to the possibility of silliness, we may play this game where we attempt to map out the contours of Death as it relates to our world, using the medium of language and meaning.
 It is only when we allow ourselves this pretense, that we may see where it goes awry, and it is at the point where language fails us, that we begin to understand what it is that Death could possibly be.

 We might also remark at this point that Death's essential contradiction appears to arise through the intersection of its Nothingness with it's so-called `contingency`.
 Death is something that happens to us, thus it is fixed as the endpoint in the sequence of causal relations that form our `factical` trajectory through the world.
 Every choice we make (if it is a choice) from the moment of our birth leads inevitably to our Death.
 Death is fixed in everyone's lives as the final point upon which we all ultimately come to rest.
 Death, in this sense, is `invariant`.

 In physics, it was discovered in the late nineteenth century that no matter your mechanical frame of reference, i.e. how fast you are travelling, what forces are acting on you, etc., you will always measure the same speed of light.
 This was a counter-intuitive discovery that required a rethinking of the way things are, because we tended until that point to think of motion as additive, i.e. a baseball thrown from a moving train (<sub><sup>or car, in modern parlance</sup></sub>) travels with the speed imparted to it plus the speed of the train.
-This intuitive notion arises from our idea that motion is relative to space and that space is absolute. **Schopenhauer**, extending the ideas of **Kant**, was the first philosopher to see that space itself was nothing more than a relation the subject used to apprehend the world as representation, and thus it must only have Being for the subject.
+This intuitive notion arises from our idea that motion is relative to space and that space is absolute.

+**Schopenhauer**, extending the ideas of **Kant**, was the first philosopher to see that space itself was nothing more than a relation the subject used to apprehend the world as representation, and thus it must only have Being for the subject.
 It was then discovered by **Einstein**, in the next centry, if the speed of light does not change with respect to your frame of reference, then its invariance leads to the relativity of space.
 Thus, **Einstein** provided the scientific and mathematical foundation of **Schopenhauer**'s philosophy.

-All this is to say, the invariance of nature provides the ultimate metric for the subjectivity of Being, the caliber of which all other measurements must scale.
-The speed of light is a constraint in the form of our representation, not space or time; and so it is experimentally verified that [clock tick slower the faster one moves, a phenomena (<sup><sub>in the truest sense of the word</sub></sup>) known as `time dilation`.
+All this is to say, the invariance of nature provides the ultimate metric for the subjectivity of Being, the caliber to which all other measurements must scale.
+The speed of light is a constraint in the form of our representation, not space or time; and so it is experimentally verified that clocks tick slower the faster one moves, a phenomena (<sup><sub>in the truest sense of the word</sub></sup>) known as `time dilation`.
 This, in conjunction with the notion of relative motion, ensures science and mathematics have adequately expunged the notion of time and space existing in and of themselves.

 The relations that underlie our apprehension and perception arise through their ability to point _towards_ these absolutes.
-Thus, our mutually exclusive experiences as Beings arise from our relative perception of the same absolute.
+The form of our representation is time and space, thus these forms bend towards that which is invariant.

+Death, then, as its relation to our Being starts to emerge through the fog of negation, is not an object, i.e. representation, but a constraint imposed on the form of our representations.
+In the same way that time and space become relative metrics to accomodate the invarance of the speed of light[^6], our Being becomes a relative metric to accomodate the invariance of Death.

+In this sense, we say the ontological substratum of Being is solipsism.

 [^5]: In the preceding when we say "_Being_", what we mean can be mostly nearly approximated, to the knowledge of the author, with the **Heideggerian** terminology of `Dasein`. _Being_ is understood through the sum of its possible semantical operations with respect to its object: `Being-there`, `Being-with`, `Being-towards`, etc. In what follows, we will attempt to tag on a few terms to the series and see how this alters its sum.

+[^6]: The speed of light might be more properly termed the `speed of Being`, as it relates to _metaphysics_.

 ### Death-as-not-Concept